ava-labs/avax-js-cli-tools/README.md

 `node address_gen.js`

 In the first prompt, enter how many addresses you want to generate.
 In the second prompt, paste your mnemonic phrase.

+## Ethereum Key to Avalanche Key
+Given an ethereum private key, it will display the corresponding avalanche address and private key.
+`node eth_convert.js`